VrushabhDamle/sky130AdvancedPhysicalDesignWorkshop/README.md

 ### Sub-Part 1: Introduction to QFN-48 Package, chip, pads, core, die and IPs

-- The block diagram for the block diagram of the board of Arduino Leonardo should look as follows:
+- The block diagram for the port diagram of the board of Arduino Leonardo should look as follows:

 <p align="center">
     <img src="https://user-images.githubusercontent.com/89193562/134467899-dd1fdfe0-65c1-45ee-8067-56008061d9f6.JPG" />